 In a nutshell, HEVC (aka H.265) and VP9 are two advanced video compression standards and successors to the widely used H.264 and VP8, which offer up to 50% better data compression at the same level of video quality.
 Roughly speaking, it's considered as the lossless conversion when you convert video to HEVC or VP9.

 After you select one preferred output format on the right side, press the "Batch compression" icon next to the output folder on the bottom to activate "Compression Setting Bar".
-Once the icon becomes orange, drag the slider to the right side to increase the compression ratio.
+Once the icon becomes orange, drag the slider to the right side to increase the compression ratio for video condensing.

 Note: This method adopts lossy compression, the smaller the file size, the lower the video quality.
 You have to keep the balance between the quality and file size.